ARM-software/arm-trusted-firmware/docs/design_documents/measured_boot.rst

    - Public key data size is passed as the third argument to this function.
    - This function must return 0 on success, a signed integer error code otherwise.
-   - In FVP platform, this function is used to calculate the hash of the given key and forward this hash to RSS alongside the measurement of the image which the key signs.
+   - In TC2 platform, this function is used to calculate the hash of the given key and forward this hash to RSS alongside the measurement of the image which the key signs.